reinersr/final_project/README.md

 ## Randomization

 We ran 100 iterations of a randomization algorithm where the edges were randomized and were added to the output if neither of the nodes were already a member of the output set.The largest set was then taken.
 This took a long time to run and did not finish for the 4 largest graphs.
 In order to get a set we took the first 100,000 edges out of the set after it was randomized and ran the randomization algorithm on that subset.
 These returned a set and wither finished all 100 iterations of the algorithm or finished a smaller number.
 The number finished, if under 100, is reflected in parentheses in the table above.
 The algorithm runs in O(n^3).

+This algorithm is easily implemented and provides a good matching.
+The matching is not perfect and could be missing some nodes, but will run relatively quickly and without a large amount of computational power.